- Cycle to harbor towns on Brač and enjoy the island's incredible swimming

 Day 5: Cycle the historic and rugged island of Korčula

 Enjoy a morning sail from Vis to Korčula, which is the Adriatic's second-most populated island.
-Its history dates back to the 12th century BCE, when (according to legend) the famous Trojan War hero, Antenor, founded the island.
-It's one of Croatia's most popular tourist destinations, but also a favorite amongst locals with families living on Korčula for generations.
+Its history dates back to the 12th century BCE when—according to legend—the famous Trojan War hero, Antenor, founded the island.
+It's one of Croatia's most popular tourist destinations, but also a favorite amongst locals with generational families living on Korčula.

 Korčula's rustic nature, filled with extensive pine forests and secluded gardens of cypress trees, makes it a unique and scenic choice for island-hopping.
-Korčula also claims to be the birthplace of Marco Polo, with his name found throughout island.
+Korčula also claims to be the birthplace of Marco Polo.

 Your final destination of the day is the medieval Korčula Town, with its narrow streets, old stone walls, and historic houses with red-tiled roofs.
 After passing through Korcula Town Gate, you'll arrive in the historic core where you can navigate the pedestrian streets.
 For a bit of history, stop in the Korcula Town Museum and the House of Marco Polo.
-Then visit the fortress for views toward Croatia's mainland, and relax at the town's public beach or peruse its art galleries, boutiques, and wine bars.
+Then visit the fortress for views toward Croatia's mainland and relax at the town's public beach.
+You can also peruse the town's art galleries, boutiques, and wine bars.